-The latest EDUSYRIA project: EDU-SYRIA III, has a total fund of 15 million Euros, and been awarding 2,245 scholarships through eight Actions/Components that are implemented by a consortium of 9 national and international, academic and NGO partners.
+The current EDUSYRIA phase, 15 million Euros, has been awarding 2,245 scholarships through eight Actions/Components that are implemented by a consortium of 9 national and international, academic and NGO partners.

-Among the consortium partners is NUFFIC, an international Dutch organization for the internationalization in education.
-NUFFICs’ global development policy is based on strengthening the competencies and skills of both individuals and organizations through education across sectors.
+Among the consortium partners is NUFFIC, an international Dutch organisation for the internationalisation in education.
+NUFFICs’ global development policy is based on strengthening competencies and skills of both individuals and organisations through education across sectors.
 Nuffic is managing the Bottleneck Alleviation Programme (BAP) and thus the current call for proposal.

 While considerable progress has been made since the Jordan Compact, accessing higher education and the labour market for Syrian refugees and underprivileged Jordanians continue to be a challenge.
 Financial barriers, language and skill development, entrepreneurship and home-based business creation, lack of current market research and policy dialogue around the current job market needs, are among the most prominent obstacles, especially with the current COVID-19 pandemic.